 A comprehensive breakdown of multi-year humanitarian funding, looking at long-term trends in donors, recipients and earmarking.
-Are Grand Bargain recommendations being met?Publication downloads
+Are Grand Bargain recommendations being met?Downloads

 The Grand Bargain calls for aid organisations and donors to increase multi-year humanitarian planning and funding.
 However, the extent to which progress is being made remains unclear.
 Existing data sources – including the Grand Bargain self-reporting process, the Financial Tracking Service (FTS) of the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the International Aid Transparency Initiative (IATI) and independent research – do not currently provide a clear picture of the quantity of multi-year funding passing through the humanitarian system.

 This study seeks to provide an indicative baseline for multi-year humanitarian funding, analysing data collected directly from Grand Bargain signatories – 11 donors and 10 aid organisations.
 Key findings drawn from data analysis and key informant interviews are as follows:

 Donor allocations of multi-year humanitarian funding have grown

 Data collected directly from 11 donors shows that the volume of humanitarian funding they provide and identify as “multi-year” has grown year-on-year, both by volume and as a proportion of their total humanitarian contributions since 2016.
 Between 2016 and 2018, multi-year funding from these donors grew to US$4.8 billion, a 75% increase.
 In 2018, multi-year funding accounted for 36% of total humanitarian assistance from these donors.

 A variety of factors drive growth in multi-year humanitarian funding from donors